Kotlin/KEEP/proposals/suspend-CoroutineContext-context-parameter.md

 ```

 If we just apply the mental model from [The proposal section](#the-proposal),
-we see that the implicitly injected context is located at a closer level.
+we see that the implicitly injected context is located at a closer level,
+which naturally gives us an answer on which `CoroutineContext` should be captured in which cases.

 ```kotlin
 context(explicitContext: CoroutineContext)